 The three parameters to the new operator allow the list node class constructor to set the element, prev, and next fields, respectively, for the new link node.
 The new operator returns a pointer to the newly created node.
-The node constructor also updates the next field of the node that the new node's prev field points to.
-It
+The nodes to either side have their pointers updated to point to the newly created node.
+The existence